30 point checklist for Powerful Landing pages

 - Viral landing page

-Let’s have a closer look at each type of Landing page type.
+Let’s have a closer look at the landing page examples for each type.

 Microsites are independent pages promoting a single campaign, promotion or event.
 The key difference between Microsites and other landing pages is that it does not usually contribute to sales.

-They are used to inform customers about a new product or offer or work to support a bigger marketing campaign.
-It has a separate entity from the company website.
+They are used to inform customers about a new product, offer or work to support a bigger marketing campaign.
+It has a separate entity from the company’s website.

 HBO’s Game of Thrones landing page is a good example of a microsite.
-The page is created by HBO to promote the show and it does not typically offer any sales.
-It is used by companies like HBO to promote any new series or new seasons.
+The page is created by HBO to promote the show and it does not offer any sales.
+Such optimization method is used widely by other companies to promote specific content.

-The purpose of this landing page is to make visitors provide their contact information.
+The goal of this landing page type is to make visitors provide their contact information.
 The information can then be used to track the visitors and to contact them for sale.

 It is the most common landing page used by businesses.
 The purpose of the click-through page is to deliver a unique value proposition to the visitor before moving them deeper into the company’s sales funnel.